 As with Canskate, but designed to suit the needs of skaters 9 years of age and up.

-This class is designed for skaters between the ages of 6 and 10 that wish to “fast track” into the sport of figure skating.
+This class is designed for skaters between the ages of 3 and 10 that wish to “fast track” into the sport of figure skating.
 The Fundamental Movements continue to be instructed, but with a focus on figure skating.
 Skaters must have passed Stage 4 of the CanSkate program to participate in this program.
-Classes are 45 minutes in length and figure skates are required.
+Classes are 1 hour in length and figure skates are required.
 Skaters may only participate in this program through invitation from the Director of Skating.
+Please reach out to the Director of Skating, Jason Mongrain if you are interested in Junior Academy for your skater.

 This class is designed for skaters 18 years of age and older wishing to fine-tune their skills while learning the fundamentals of skating.
 Instructional time is divided between individual lessons and small group lessons with free time to work on skills.
 Coaches circulate through skaters during the session, offering instruction and guidance where needed.
 Beginners to advanced are welcome.